SAP/odfuzz/README.md

 #### Known bugs
 - While inserting a document to mongoDB, the **pymongo.errors.DocumentTooLarge** exception is sometimes raised.
-- Logical parts are not correctly deleted from database.

 #### TODO
 - Change format of restrictions file to JSON.